 |---|---|

 | Bonus | A tailored SOURC-E master plan: we take their scorecard output from the session and build their prioritised fix-first roadmap.
+Included when they take the StudioHawk next step within the window.
 This is the DFY artefact the workshop evaluation said buyers actually wanted. |

 | Follow-up | Email at T+0 (recording + offer recap), T+48h (case proof), T+68h (window closes tonight).
 No fake deadlines: the window is real, honour it. |